warbelo/Lockout/README.md

                       tol_loss=1e-6,
                       reset_weights=True)
 ```
-The model at the validation minimum and the unconstrained model can be retrieved and/or saved.
+The model at the validation minimum and the unconstrained model can be retrieved and saved.
 ```
 from lockout.pytorch_utils import save_model